EliseWindbloom/audio2vmd/README.md

   - Can accept multiple audio files at once and convert them all each to a vmd file.
 - Config file
   - Simple config file allows you to change settings.
 Currently you can change the effect of the amount for each vowel (A, I, O, U) to make talking much more pronounced.
+- Ready for MMD
+  - Will automatically convert audio to wav format if it isn't in wav already, this will be paired with the VMD, and ready to launch with MMD/MMM.(This won't move/delete your original audio)

 ## Planned features
 - Drag-and-drop audio to batch file to automatically convert it to a lipsynced vmd (it will follow any settings in the config file).